bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 ### annotations

 Specify a list of databases files available (formats such as Parquet, VCF, TSV, duckDB, JSON).

-This parameter enables users to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
+The section 'annotations_fields' enables users to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
 Use 'INFO' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null').
 Use 'ALL' keyword to select all fields within the database regardless INFO/Tags header (e.g. '"ALL": null').

-For add all availalbe databases files, use 'ALL' keyword, with filters on type and release (e.g. 'ALL', 'ALL:format=parquet', 'ALL:format=parquet:release=current', 'ALL:format=parquet+vcf:release=current+devel').

 If a full path is not provided, the system will automatically detect files within database folders (see Configuration doc) and assembly (see Parameter option).

+In addition to select specific fields and optionally rename them, more options are available in 'options' section:

-Additionnal options can be added for each database (e.g. 'uniquify' to uniquify values or concatenate without aggregation, etc.)
+- 'uniquify': to uniquify values or concatenate without aggregation

+- 'annotations_update': Update option for annotation.
+If True, annotation fields will be removed and re-annotated.

+- 'annotations_append': Append option for annotation.
+If True, annotation fields will be annotated only if not annotation exists for the variant.

+A keyword 'ALL' can be used to select all available databases, with optional filters on format and release: 'formats:[parquet](#parquet)' for all parquet databases, 'formats:[parquet](#parquet)' and 'releases:\[current\]' for all parquet databases in 'current' release (subfolder), 'formats:\[parquet,vcf\]' and 'releases:\[current,devel\]' for databases in Parquet or VCF format in 'current' or 'devel' releases).

 Examples: